 Commercial stations don't have the same kind of freedom in what they play as non-commercial radio.
 They want to play music by musicians who are playing shows in that station's market and have national name recognition.
-In fact, they need to play music that fits these criteria to get the ratings they need.
+In fact, they need to play the music that fits these criteria to get the ratings they need.

-The commercial radio approach usually boils down to shying away from playing new artists unless they are backed with a big budget promotional campaign.
+The commercial radio approach usually boils down to shying away from playing new artists unless they are backed with a big-budget promotional campaign.
 To help them make decisions about which songs to play, stations work with labels and promoters to get a better idea of how a song/artist is going to be marketed.
 They want to know things like: